guide·intermediate·updated 2026-07-15·1–2 hours to set up your first automation

 │ ├── Past campaigns (30 best performing).md

-│ ├── Email subject line swipe file.txt
+│ ├── Email subject line examples.txt

 │ ├── CTA phrasing guide.txt

-│ └── Audience segments (how to target them).txt
+│ └── Audience segments guide.txt

 └── CLAUDE OUTPUTS/